ALCS TV Schedule 2018: What time, TV, channel i...

 - News Article

-The Houston Astros, leading 1-0 in the best of seven American League Championship Series, meet the Boston Red Sox in Game 2 on Sunday, October 14, 2018 (10/14/18) at Fenway Park in Boston, Massachusetts.
-Gerrit Cole will start for the Astros against...
+The Boston Red Sox, leading 2-1 in the best of seven American League Championship Series, meet the Houston Astros in Game 4 on Wednesday, October 17, 2018 (10/17/18) at Minute Maid Park in Houston, Texas.
+Rick Porcello will be the starting pitcher for...

 Tweets